osslate/irc-message/README.md

 irc-message is designed with performance in mind.
 IRC is a real-time protocol.
 As such, it's important IRC data is dealt with and used as quickly as possible.
 As a result:

 - irc-message's parsing method makes no use of regular expressions.
 - irc-message only provides the data it's delegated with handling.
-It parses raw IRC messages in accordance with [the specification in RFC1459](http://tools.ietf.org/html/rfc2812#section-2.3.1).
+It parses raw IRC messages similarly to [the specification in RFC1459](http://tools.ietf.org/html/rfc2812#section-2.3.1).
 - There are very little calls to String.split(). irc-message's parser goes through each part of the IRC message, character by character.

 When a Message object is created, it contains the following properties: